Getty Images: History

+The company's share price peaked in August 2022 at over $30, falling to less than $5 by October 2022.
 Activist investor Trillium Capital made an unsolicited bid to acquire Getty for billion in April 2023 – representing nearly a 100 percent premium.
 Getty turned down the offer, questioning its credibility.

 In September 2023, Getty announced that it was partnering with Nvidia to launch Generative AI by Getty Images, a new tool that lets people create images using Getty's library of licensed photos.
 Getty will use Nvidia's Edify model, which is available on Nvidia's generative AI model library, Picasso.
 Their stock footage is used in Baby Einstein and Little Einsteins.

 In January 2025, it was announced that the company would be merging with Shutterstock.
 The UK's Competition and Markets Authority launched an investigation into the proposed merger in August 2025.

+In February 2026, the United States Department of Justice concluded its review and granted unconditional antitrust clearance for the merger under the Hart-Scott-Rodino Act.
+Getty Images reported record full-year 2025 revenue of $981.3 million, the highest in the company's 30-year history.

+In March 2026, the company issued a 'going concern' warning, stating that it is high in debt driven by costly measures such as merging with Shutterstock and several legal disputes, as well as company irrelevance driven by the steep rise of artificial intelligence.

+In July 2026, Getty Images moved to terminate its planned $3.7 billion merger with Shutterstock after the UK Competition and Markets Authority required Shutterstock to divest its global editorial business as a condition for approval.
+Getty’s board voted unanimously not to proceed with the divestiture process, effectively ending the deal unless circumstances changed before July 7, 2026.